-There is consistent evidence supporting reading to young children and encouraging them to answer questions and to talk about the story with a trained adult.
+Some types of oral language interventions appear to be more effective than others, on average.
+Interventions which are directly related to text comprehension or problem-solving appear to have greater impact.
+There is also consistent evidence supporting reading to young children and encouraging them to answer questions and to talk about the story with a trained adult.
 A number of studies show the benefits of trained teaching assistants effectively supporting both oral language skills and reading outcomes.

 There is an extensive evidence base on the impact of oral language interventions, including a substantial number of meta-analyses and systematic reviews.
 The evidence is relatively consistent, suggesting that oral language interventions can be successful in a variety of environments.
-Although the majority of the evidence relates to younger children, there is also clear evidence that older learners, and particularly disadvantaged pupils, can benefit.
+Although the majority of the evidence relates to younger children, there is also clear evidence that older learners, and particularly disadvantaged learners, can benefit.

 The evidence base includes a number of high quality studies in UK schools.

-How will you match the oral language activities to learners’ current stage of development so that it extends their learning and connects with the curriculum?
+How will you match the oral language activities to learners’ current stage of development, so that it extends their learning and connects with the curriculum?

 What training should the adults involved receive to ensure they model and develop learners’ oral language skills?